junxit/us-congress-bills-111/bill.md

 legis-num: H. RES.
 1103
 congress: 111th CONGRESS
 session: 2d Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: In the House of Representatives, U. S.,
 ---

 # H. RES.
 1103

-> Celebrating the life of Sam Houston on the 217th anniversary of his birth.
+> Honoring the life and accomplishments of Sam Houston for his historical contributions to the expansion of the United States.

 ## Preamble